Policy types explained

 - European – the cheapest

-- Worldwide excluding USA, Canada and the Caribbean – in the middle
+- Worldwide excluding USA, Canada, Mexico, and Caribbean – in the middle

-- Worldwide including USA, Canada and the Caribbean – the most expensive
+- Worldwide (this will include USA, Canada, Mexico, and Caribbean) – the most expensive

 All trips must start and end in the UK.
 Normally, there will be a limit on how long you can be away for per trip, so if you’re planning any long breaks, it’s wise to check the policy duration limit.

 Visit our Annual Multi Trip Insurance page for more information.